 - For emitters other than sovereigns, in the area of the group 'Greenhouse gas emissions', adverse impacts on sustainability factors were considered exclusively by excluding companies that generate more than 5% of their revenue from the production of thermal coal and/or unconventional oil/gas.
 In the 'Social and Employment' group, adverse impacts on sustainability factors were considered exclusively by excluding companies that violate the conventions of the United Nations Global Compact Principles or that are active in the production of and trade in controversial weapons such as weapons systems, nuclear weapons anti-personnel landmines, incendiary weapons and cluster munitions.
 Consideration is only given in relation to the issuer itself or, to the extent that an investment instrument issued by such an issuer is the underlying of another investment instrument.
-This is done by applying the exclusion criteria provided by MSCI, which the Bank has agreed with MSCI. - For investment funds that do not predominantly invest in sovereigns, important adverse effects on sustainability factors were taken into account via an exclusion approach based on information provided by the capital management companies or investment/fund companies or MSCI.
-This excludes investment funds that do not have taken at least one individual factor of the groups - 'Greenhouse gas emissions' and - 'Social issues and employment' into account.
+This is done by applying the exclusion criteria provided by MSCI, which the Bank has agreed with MSCI.

+- For investment funds that do not predominantly invest in sovereigns, important adverse effects on sustainability factors were taken into account via an exclusion approach based on information provided by the capital management companies or investment/fund companies or MSCI.
+This excludes investment funds that do not have taken at least one individual factor of the groups

+- 'Greenhouse gas emissions' and - 'Social issues and employment' into account.

 In a portfolio managed under this type of discretionary portfolio management agreement, the average proportion of portfolio assets being invested in instruments that take account of principal adverse impacts on sustainability factors in the categories 'greenhouse gas emissions' and 'social and employee matters' is specific to the individual portfolio.
-Investors who have entered into an agreement for Deutsche Bank Luxembourg S.A. discretionary portfolio management with the application of sustainability criteria in the selection of financial instruments are provided with a personalised report entitled 'Periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852' for their portfolio for 2023, which contains more detailed information on this subject.
+Investors who have entered into an agreement for Deutsche Bank Luxembourg S.A. discretionary portfolio management with the application of describes the share of investments in specific assets.